 - An Aesop: Mostly averted.
 Babette Cole set out to write a fun story, not deliver any Aesops, other than the classic eat your greens.
 Which is just as well.
 Most whimsical childrens books dont look that healthy when seen through the lens of an Aesop, but this one counts as a strong offender.
 Thank you, Fridge Logic!

-- Family-Unfriendly Aesop: For children.
-Always eat your vegetables.
+- For children: Always eat your vegetables.
 Your parents may not always give you what you want, but its good to obey them, because you may get what you want since youve been sneakily exploiting their demands to your own ends.
 And thing gets better from there!
 Once youve got what you wanted, dont feel guilty about turning down your parents after that, because youre having such fun!
 No school again, ever!

 - All Girls Like Ponies: This particular girl takes things Up to Eleven.